mhwalsh/lecture-guides/git-group-workflow.md

 ### Working with git in groups

-Team Malia Racing has been practicing working with git on group projects.
-They wanted to get into conflicts and know how to resolve them before the code got more complex.
-Great Idea!
-To help them through this we walked through the normal git workflow for teams.
-There is a picture on the whiteboard and if anyone else wants to be walked through it let me know.

-Here are the two ways to handle merging on group projects:

 #### Do it all locally
 1. pull master (```$: git pull```)
 2. create a feature branch (``` $: git checkout -b <branch name>```)